salahalshayah/Forward-Euler-Method/README.md

 #Acknowledgments

-I would like to thank @Ibrahim-Rafie who has helped make this project possible.
+I would like to thank @Ibrahim-Rafei who has helped make this project possible.
 I welcome contributions from anyone and hope that you'll consider getting involved!